Why are my Brakes Squeaking?

 Worn-down brake pads

-In most cases, the brake pads have worn too thin.
+In most cases, the root cause of the squeaking noise is that your brake pads have worn too thin.
 As you press the brake pedal, the brake caliper will clamp around the pad, applying pressure to slow the wheel down.
 When this happens, friction is created that turns into heat, dispelling the kinetic energy that the car has produced through moving.

 Imagine that every time the brakes are applied, a very thin layer of metal is shaved off the pad.
-Over time, this will cause your pads to become thinner and thinner.
-This is why they eventually need replacing.
+Over time, this will cause your pads to become thinner and thinner until, eventually, they need replacing.
 The squeaking that you can hear from worn-down brake pads is metal dragging along the metal on the disc.
 It means that you have reached the recommended wear limit and should take your car to a repair centre to have your pads swapped for new ones.

-If you’re worried about the quality of your brakes, you could go to your nearest Kwik Fit for a free brake check.
+If you’re worried about the quality of your brakes, head to your nearest Kwik Fit for a free brake check.

 New car

 When you get a new vehicle, you may find that the brakes are squeaking.
-Don’t panic - this doesn’t mean that you need to replace them so soon.
+Don’t panic — this doesn’t mean that you need to replace them so soon.
 It’s likely that they just need bedding in.
-The bedding-in process can be complicated, but it usually involves speeding up to around 60 mph and applying the brakes firmly until you’ve reached around 10 mph.
-This process should be repeated about eight to 10 times.
-Doing this wears down the transfer layer on the pads so it is completely even and could prevent brake issues in the future.
+The bedding-in process can be complicated, but really it just involves stress-testing your brakes at higher and higher speeds.

 How to stop squeaky brakes